Effect or Treatment Heterogeneity? Policy Evaluation with Aggregated and Disaggregated Treatments: Large Sample Properties

 For some $m > 2$ , we have that: \textit{\begin{enumerate}[itemsep=0pt] \item[C.1)] (Conditional Moments) The potential outcomes have at least $m$ conditional moments for the selected: $ \sup_{t}\sup_{z\in\mathcal{Z}}E[\varepsilon_i(t)^m|Z_i=z,D_{t,i}=1] \lesssim 1$. \item[C.2)] (Approximation) For each $n$ and $k$, there are finite constants $c_k$ and $l_k$ such that for each $g \in \mathcal{G}$ \item[C.3)] (Machine Learning Bias) For some $h_1,h_2 > 0$ with $1/h_1 + 1/h_2 = 1$ we have that \item[C.4)] (Basis and Linearization Error) The $k$ basis functions are chosen such that \item[C.5)] (Basis and Lindeberg Condition) Let ${n/kJ^2} \rightarrow \infty$, $\sqrt{n}/\xi_k - l_kc_k \rightarrow \infty$ such that \item[C.6)] (Eigenvalues) $\lambda_{min}(\Omega_2) > 0$ and $\lambda_{max}(\Omega_1)/\lambda_{min}(\Omega) \lesssim 1$. \end{enumerate}}

 We discuss and contrast Assumptions C.1--C.6 with B.1--B.5: C.1 and C.2 are equivalent to B.1 and B.2 with potentially different $m$, $c_k$, and $l_k$.
 C.3 controls for the estimation of nuisance parameters.
 In the case of a bounded basis, the condition for $B_n$ reduces to $\sqrt{nk}Js_{n,2}m_{n,2} = o(1)$ which is expected to be equivalent to the $nATE$ machine learning bias rate when $J$ is finite.
-However, in the large $J$ case, estimating the potential outcome means at rate $m_{n,2}$ is generally slower than estimating the control propensities at $s_{0,n,2}$.
+However, for large $J$, estimating potential outcome means at $m_{n,2}$ is generally slower than estimating control propensities at $s_{0,n,2}$.
 In the parametric case, for example, we have that $m_{n,2} = \sqrt{J/n} = \sqrt{J}s_{0,n,2}$, see Section \ref{sec_addNote_SUPER1}.
-An equivalent argument holds for $\Lambda_n$ also leading to an additional $\sqrt{J}$ factor compared to the $nATE$ case (here the third term in $\Lambda_n$ is dominated by the first two and can be ignored).
+An equivalent argument holds for $\Lambda_n$ leading to an additional $\sqrt{J}$ factor compared to the $nATE$ case.
 Thus, the product rates have to be faster by a factor of $\sqrt{J}$ in this case, i.e.~$rATE/\Delta$ generally require somewhat higher quality first-stage learners in comparison to the $nATE$.

 C.4 provides the error from the linearization.
-First note that there is an additional term $R_{n,\pi}$ due to the moment functions not being Neyman-orthogonal with respect to the unconditional weights $\pi$ used for $rATE/\Delta$.
+Note that there is an additional term $R_{n,\pi}$ due to the moment functions not being Neyman-orthogonal with respect to the unconditional weights $\pi$.
 It puts an additional restriction on the growth of the number of treatments.
-For example, the first condition reduces to $\sqrt{kJ^3/n} = o(1)$ in case of parametric nuisance quantities. $R_{n,Q}$ corresponds to the $nATE$ case plus an additional term of order $\sqrt{\xi_k\log k/n}k^{1/2}J^{1/4}$.
-This is a result of the interaction between estimation error from estimating the unconditional weights with design matrix $Q$.
-Again, for specific series such as splines or local partitioning, we conjecture that a faster rate of $\sqrt{\xi_k\log k/n}\sqrt{\log k}J^{1/4}$ is attainable.
-Note that the additional factors are only of order $J^{1/2}$ and $J^{1/4}$ compared to the $nATE$.
-This is due to the superefficiency of the unconditional probability estimates $\hat{\pi}_t$ in the $J\rightarrow\infty$ case.
+The first condition reduces to $\sqrt{kJ^3/n} = o(1)$ in case of parametric nuisance quantities. $R_{n,Q}$ corresponds to the $nATE$ case plus an additional term of order $\sqrt{\xi_k\log k/n}k^{1/2}J^{1/4}$.
+This is a result of the interaction between estimation error from estimating the unconditional weights with design matrix $Q$.\footnote{Again, for specific series such as splines or local partitioning, we conjecture that a faster rate of $\sqrt{\xi_k\log k/n}\sqrt{\log k}J^{1/4}$ is attainable.} The additional factors are only of order $J^{1/2}$ and $J^{1/4}$ compared to the $nATE$.
+This is due to the superefficiency of the unconditional probability estimator whenever $J\rightarrow\infty$.